 Candy Structures

 Towers made from marshmallows and spaghetti are one of those candy science experiments most people have tried and loved.
-Use gum drops and tooth picks to make it slightly different and possibly a bit less sticky.
+Kids can also use gumdrops and toothpicks to make it slightly different and possibly a bit less sticky.

 3D shapes are also fun to create this way.

-You could also use a candy tower for an earthquake investigation!
+You could also use a candy tower for an earthquake investigation.
+Build towers in different edible foundations and shake to find out which foundation is the most stable.

 Skittle Science

-Add some skittles to water and watch what happens, can you see the colours seep into the water?
-Does the ‘S’ separate from the sweet?
+Add some Skittles to water and watch what happens.
+The colours should dissolve in the water.
+You might even see the ‘S’ separate from the sweet!
 Everyone loves the infamous skittles experiment!

 Grow your own rock candy